Swetha-Jalluri/ms-pacman-dqn/README.md

 ## 🎓 Academic Use

-This project was completed as coursework for [Course Name] at [University Name].
+This project was completed as coursework for Prompt Engineering at Northeastern University.

 **For Academic Reviewers:**
 - All external sources are properly attributed